ChrisDeFreitas/Electron-FolderView/readme.md

 ## Changes

+Jun 16/20 - 2
+Removed the zip file and Git LFS because the quota limits were reached.
+If the product was better documented I would not have even attempted it as a 1GB download limit on a 160MB file is ridiculous.

 Jun 16/20
-I'm not sure it the issues addressed here are long standing or introduced by new versions of Electron/nodejs.
+I'm not sure if the issues addressed here are long standing or introduced by new versions of Electron/nodejs.
 But I was able to achieve substanital speed increases to the sorting algorithms of the pathBar and item grid.
 They should be noticeable on folders with lots of files--but still looking for other ways to optimize the loading and handling of grid items.

 New functions in dlgRename are working well.
 I've used them a lot without incident.